renato0307/learning-go/it5-gin-structured-logging.md

 # Make Gin use structured logs

-After adding structure logs to the API, if we start Gin and make a request, we will see mixed log formats.
+After adding structured logs to the API, if we start Gin and make a request, we will see mixed log formats.
 Our new log entries have a JSON format but the default log entries from Gin are still plain text: